platformsh/platformsh-docs/src/administration/web/environments.md

 Each child environment can sync code and/or data down from its parent, and merge code up to its parent.
 These are used for development, staging, and testing.

-When you create a branch or child environment through the Platform.sh Management Console the branch it was made from will be treated as the parent.
+When you create a branch or child environment through the Platform.sh console the branch it was made from will be treated as the parent.
 If you create a branch through your local Git checkout and push it to Platform.sh, or synchronize a branch from a 3rd party such as GitHub or Bitbucket, its parent will default to the master branch.

 Any environment's parent can be changed using the Platform.sh CLI with the following command: